Heze Shandong, China Travel Guide

 Mainly revolves around KTV.
 Most restaurants commonly close by 9-10 PM.
 Plan your evenings accordingly.

-A staple of Chinese nightlife, KTV venues are plentiful and contain seclusion rooms for singing and socializing.
+A staple of Chinese nightlife, KTV venues are plentiful and contain seclusion rooms to accommodate singing and socializing.

 Restaurants generally close by 9-10 PM.
 Plan earlier dinners if you seek full dining experiences.